 If the function succeeds, the return value is the length, in characters, of the text.
-Under certain conditions, this value may actually be greater than the length of the text.
-For more information, see the following Remarks section.
+Under certain conditions, this value might be greater than the length of the text (see Remarks).

 If the target window is owned by the current process, GetWindowTextLength causes a WM_GETTEXTLENGTH message to be sent to the specified window or control.